Spawn-Hosting/docs/website/docs/Billing/How-To-Buy-A-Server.md

 - Go to the servers tab.
     - Click create server.
-    -Select the configuration you want.
+    - Select the configuration you want.

 You server is now ready.
 You can login into the gamepanel using the same login information.